GordonVi/small-open-with-win-gui/README.md

 9) Click Look for another app on this PC on the bottom left
 ![Click Look for another app on this PC on the bottom left](http://virasawmi.com/gordon/images/2020-11-26_12-18-50.png)
 10) Find where you put menu.exe and click ok.
+11) Now you can double click any JPEG file and this mini menu program will pop up.